KiltedCode/khandaria-campaign/characters/other.md

 helped scry to catch spy who had his stolen magic items

 `Legdas`
-mouthy half elf bard prisoner, helped scry
+mouthy half elf bard prisoner, scrys with major image so all can see
+has upscale garden apartment in Avenue of the Silk Merchants

 `Serda`
 tall, blond female mage, marked as dead, party believes she is one of captured